|Photo Credit: wmur.com|

 Lessen Soda and Coffee Intake

 Who doesn't love sodas (carbonated drinks) and coffee?
 These drinks are very popular to people of all ages.
 But these drinks can harm you if you take in too much of them.
 Carbonated drinks cause increased stomach acidity due to raised pressure levels in the stomach while coffee contains caffeine, which increases the secretion levels of gastric acid in the stomach.
+If you rely on coffee to boost your performance at work, you might want to consider these best ways to stay alert and awake.
 Enjoying these drinks from time to time won't hurt.
 Just don't overdrink!

 Live a Stress-free and Healthy Lifestyle